Genius, pop Svengali, theoretician of cool: Mark Simpson gets to grips with the man who really listens to `La la la, la la la-la la…‘

 Once upon a nostalgic time, pop music was invested with far too much meaning.
 This was the late 1970s and early 1980s, Morley’s heyday as a rock critic, when he coined the phrase New Pop to describe a kind of pop that was smart and superficial, profound and commercial all at once.
 In other words, pop music at that time was made in the image of Paul Morley.
 Little wonder then that he actually entered the Matrix, via projects he was involved in to varying degrees such as Art of Noise and Frankie Goes to Hollywood, and transfigured himself into a pop star/Svengali/theoretician of cool.

-However, since then pop music, which once seemed so important, so precious and so other-worldly at the same time as deliciously vulgar, has swallowed everything and become the world, and has inevitably become, like us, rather less interesting than we thought.
+However, since then pop music, which once seemed so important, so precious and so other-worldly at the same time as deliciously vulgar, has swallowed everything and become the world, and has, inevitably, turned out to be, like us, rather less interesting than we thought.
 Like Kylie, it is bland, shiny, serviceable, very professional and for the most part entirely undeserving of serious thought.

 Morley of course knows this as well.
 His very large brain understands everything, but it most particularly understands that writing about music is as stupid as “dancing to architecture”.
 In fact, it’s rather easier to imagine Morley dancing to architecture than actual music, which would be really ridiculous.
 Actually, the trouble with this book is not that it’s like watching someone dance to architecture, but that sometimes it’s like watching your dad dance to architecture.